philmann7/philbot/README.md

-# td-bot
+# philbot
 ## Not yet usable or tested.
-## A framework for implementing strategies using TD Ameritrade's API.
+## A bot which implements a strategy using exponential moving averages and options contracts.
 This code makes heavy use of [tda-api](https://github.com/alexgolec/tda-api).
 Thanks to author Alex Golec and other contributors.

 ### Use info
+Assumes TD Ameritrade as a broker.
 Sensitive account info should be stored in a .env file in the root directory.
 The program will also generate a token.json in the root directory.
 Both of these should be git ignored.

 The .env file should be of the form